LaoZZZZZ/bartender-1.0/README.md

 # What's bartender?

 Bartender is a c++ tool that is designed to process random barcode data.
+Bartender is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;

 It currently has two functionalities.

 1. It can call out true barcodes and their population size.
 2. Find the trajectory for multiple time points(Coming out soon).